Quick Answer

 One qualification path is the physical presence test: 330 full days in 12 consecutive months.
 Those days do not need to be consecutive, but a full day is 24 consecutive hours (midnight to midnight).
 If you do not reach 330 full days, that test fails, including common disruption scenarios.
 The IRS also publishes an annual Revenue Procedure for countries with adverse-condition time waivers, so review that each year if your location changed.

 For reporting, timing discipline matters: income is generally applied to the year the work is performed, even if payment arrives later, and you still file a U.S. return reporting income when claiming FEIE.
 The FEIE maximum is $130,000 (2025) and $132,900 (2026) per qualifying person.
 If you claim a foreign housing exclusion, it reduces the foreign earned income available for FEIE.
-FBAR may apply if account balances cross the current reporting threshold [add current threshold after verification].
+FBAR may apply if account balances cross the current reporting threshold; verify that threshold from official IRS/FinCEN guidance before using it in a filing workflow.

 Run updates as an operations control, not just a product habit.
 Write release notes that clearly call out fixes and any changes affecting access, permissions, or billing.
 Monitor support and refund signals for repeat issues, then prioritize updates that protect revenue continuity, keep disclosures aligned with the live build, and preserve audit-ready records.